-- Students completely withdrawing from school within the add/drop period will receive a refund of tuition and fees assessed, based on the withdrawal refund schedule found in the appropriate term's online Registration Guide, www.missouriwestern.edu/registrar/registration.
-Withdrawal refunds are computed based upon the date the Registrar receives the completed/correctly executed withdrawal form.
+- Students completely withdrawing from school within the add/drop period will receive a refund of tuition and fees assessed, based upon the withdrawal refund schedule found in the appropriate term’s online Registration Guide, https://www.missouriwestern.edu/registrar/registration/.
+Withdrawal refunds are computed based upon the date the Registrar’s Office receives the completed/correctly executed withdrawal form.
 Withdrawal computations are not effective the date the student stops attending classes.
 The refund must be claimed during the semester in which the refund applies.

 - Failure to attend classes does not constitute a withdrawal, Students must officially withdraw in the Registrar’s Office to be eligible for a refund.

 - Off-schedule classes do not begin and/or end according to defined term dates.
 Dates for adding, dropping and withdrawing are determined by the individual start and end dates of the class.
 Please refer to the current class schedule or the Registrar’s office for specific dates.
 A 100% refund will be given for late starting classes dropped before the first day of class.

 - Students receiving financial assistance may be required to pay back all or a portion of funds received according to federal/state regulation(s) or institutional policies.

 - If after all charges/credits have been applied to the account and the student is eligible for a refund, the funds will be refunded directly to the student.
 If, however, payment has been made either partially or fully by financial aid (scholarships, grants, or loans) or another source (i.e. Vocational Rehabilitation), the excess funds will be returned to the financial aid source(s) up to 100 percent of the original aid amount.
 After restoring the financial aid or other source to its original amount, any excess of refund monies will be returned to the student.